 At the time of its birth four decades ago, the graduate program in the History of Science and Technology shared space and personnel at CWRU with the newly formed Society for the History of Technology (SHOT) and its journal,Technology and Culture.
 In the years since, graduates and faculty in the program have served as secretaries of both SHOT and the History of Science Society, edited Technology and Culture, served as President of SHOT and President of the International Committee for the History of Technology (ICOHTEC), and won the Dexter Prize, the da Vinci Prize and many other honors in both the history of technology and the history of science.

-The program in Science, Technology, Environment, and Medicine (STEM) provides areas of particular strength in the social and cultural history of technology, technology and science policy, environmental history and policy, the history of the physical sciences since the Renaissance, gender issues in technology and science, and the history of medicine.
+The current track in Science, Technology, Environment, and Medicine (STEM) provides areas of particular strength in the social and cultural history of technology, technology and science policy, environmental history and policy, the history of the physical sciences since the Renaissance, gender issues in technology and science, and the history of medicine.

 The student must complete 24 credit hours (excluding dissertation credit hours) of courses, seminars, and independent study approved by his or her advisor, including the courses listed above, plus HSTY 470, History 476, and History 479 (if not already taken for M.A.).
 Students coming into the Program with an appropriate master’s degree from another university, or with a master’s degree from Case Western Reserve University in a program other than a History Department program, must also complete a minimum of 24 hours of course work.
 Other details provided in graduate handbook.

 Qualifying Examinations: See General Requirements for the Ph.D. in History in graduate handbook